RIO-Repository/KYONA/.github/ISSUE_TEMPLATE/feature_request.md

 **Description**: By submitting this issue, you agree to our [CONTRIBUTING GUIDELINES.](../blob/master/CONTRIBUTING.md)
 **Options**:
 - I adhere to the [CONTRIBUTING GUIDELINES](../blob/master/CONTRIBUTING.md) of this project.
 (Required)

+**Additional context**
+Add any other context or screenshots about the feature request here.